bayojuvikas/eye-controlled-mouse/README.md

 [![Watch the video](assets/Example1.jpg)](assets/video.mp4)
 [![Watch the video](assets/Example1.jpg)](assets/video1.mp4)

-## NOTE: Please download the video to see how this code making magics .Just click on the image and then download the video.
+## NOTE: Please click on the image and then download the video.

 ## 📦 Requirements